Ericsson/ecchronos/docs/ARCHITECTURE.md

 ### Nodes Sync

-To keep track about nodes and instance, the Agent implementation uses the table nodes_sync, that declared nodes by specific ecChronos instances, so to use the Agent is mandatory to create the table below:
+To keep track about nodes and instances, the Agent implementation uses the table nodes_sync, that declared nodes by specific ecChronos instances, so to use the Agent is mandatory to create the table below:

 ```cql
 CREATE TABLE ecchronos.nodes_sync